cp2k/cp2k/INSTALL.md

 Features useful to deal with legacy systems

-- `-D__NO_MPI_THREAD_SUPPORT_CHECK`  - Workaround for MPI libraries that do not declare they are thread safe (funneled).
+- `-D__NO_MPI_THREAD_SUPPORT_CHECK`  - Workaround for MPI libraries that do not declare they are thread safe (serialized).
 - `-D__NO_IPI_DRIVER` disables the socket interface in case of troubles compiling on systems that do not support POSIX sockets.
 - `-D__HAS_IEEE_EXCEPTIONS` disables trapping temporarily for libraries like scalapack.